-A vanilla cheesecake paired with cherries, strawberries, or other fruit is the classic combination.
-But cheesecakes are so rich that we like plenty of fruit with our cheesecakes.
+A vanilla cheesecake paired with cherries, strawberries, or other fruit is a classic combination to balance out the richness.
 Rather than pile the cheesecake high with fruit, consider putting part of the fruit in the filling.
 In the following recipe, we’ll show you how to make a fruit cheesecake with fruit in the filling and as a topping for the cheesecake.

 You will need a nine or ten-inch springform pan for this recipe.
 The cheesecake pictured was baked and served in a nine-inch glass-base springform pan.